-Formalised, year group assessments will take place at the end of the autumn term and then again in the summer term.
-These assessments are likely to lead to some set changes taking place; particularly in the summer term in preparation for the following September.
+Formalised, year group assessments will take place in the Spring term and then again in the Summer term.
+These assessments, are likely to lead to some set changes taking place; particularly in the Summer term in preparation for the following September.
 Parents will be informed of the dates of these assessments in advance.